 Now turn the thermostat up at least 5° above the house temperature.
 Feel the vents again after a few minutes?
 Is the air coming from the vents hot or warm?
 No. Keep reading.
 Has anyone changed the thermostat recently?

 Problems that will cause your heat pump to blow cold air in the winter include:

-- Your heat pump condenser tripped the breaker, so its blowing cold air.
-That includes electrical problems such as bad compressor contactor.
+- Your heat pump condenser tripped the breaker, so it’s blowing cold air.
+That includes electrical problems such as a bad compressor contactor.

 - The reversing valve not shifting properly.
 Reversing valves for most heat pumps only shift for cooling.
 Rheem and Ruud shift the reversing valve for heating.
-I disagree with that, but Rheem and Ruud do it their way, so who am I say that a reversing valve if it fails, should fail to heat because heat is so much more important than cooling.
+I disagree with that, but Rheem and Ruud do it their way, so who am I to say that a reversing valve if it fails, should fail to heat because heat is so much more important than cooling.

 - Your heat pump has a refrigerant leak (Freon leak as some people call it) that needs a leak check to find and repair the leak.
 Fixing a refrigerant leak is always recommended; however, some people call a contractor, and the contractor refills the system until you need it again.
 I recommend you fix the refrigerant leak.